Educational Psychology Service

 Educational Psychologists have degrees in psychology (the study of how people think, feel and behave) and higher degrees in Educational Psychology which is the practical application of psychology to children and schools.
 Educational Psychologists currently employed in the service are trained teachers and have a minimum of two years teaching experience.
 They are bound by an international Codes of Ethics, and both our Educational Psychologists are registered to practice by the Health Professionals Council UK (HPC).
 They are also Chartered Psychologists with the British Psychological society.

-The ESF Psychology Service provides a range of services in assessing children and young people with additional educational needs and supporting schools to plan interventions and implement supportive strategies.
+The ESF Psychology Services provide a range of services in assessing children and young people with additional educational needs and supporting schools to plan interventions and implement supportive strategies.
 The service offers training for school staff to build the capacity and confidence of schools to respond to specific needs.

 Our Educational Psychologists